A Clear Path for Future D.O.s

 During the academic year, students attend monthly programs hosted by the Foundation and Michigan State University’s Extension Services.
 These modules help students to improve their educational opportunities through skills-based volunteerism, scholarships and financial aid, interview skills, and more.
 Through interaction with local D.O.s, students learn about medical specialties, how to navigate medical school and residency, and they even practice medical procedures at the Mercy Health Regional Simulation Lab.
 Meetings are typically held on the Hackley Campus on the third Tuesday of each month, September through May, from 6:30-8:00 pm.
 The program is open to high school sophomores, juniors, and seniors in Muskegon, Oceana, Newaygo, and northern Ottawa Counties.
-Applications for the remaining openings in OsteoScholars 2019-20 will be accepted on a rolling basis until the program is filled.
-The final date to apply is Friday, August 30, 2019.
+Applications will be available by March 1, 2020 for the 2020-2021 OsteoScholars program.

 Step 2: OsteoCHAMPS: MSU COM Summer Mini-Medical School Program